 (although up to 3-4 weeks is absolutely fine)

-We will not photograph any baby under 5 days old, for several reasons.
-Firstly, mum is still recovering and should be purely resting in these days.
+In the first days post birth mum is still recovering and should be purely resting.
 Secondly, your baby is still very new and adapting to the outside world.
 Thirdly, a newborns feeding pattern isn't properly developed until day 5.
-This is more relevant for breastfeeding mums, as your milk may not have fully come through and often a newborn under 5 days wont settle.
-We tried photographing our own baby at 4 days old - our rules became clear and made perfect sense to us all of a sudden!
+This is more relevant for breastfeeding mums, as your milk may not have fully come through.
 It also gives enough time for your baby to become cute, as newborns tend to look a little grey or yellow and can be bruised depending on the birthing process.
 Finally, babies are born with 300 bones and are very flexible, allowing us to achieve the lovely curly poses.
 As time goes on those bones merge and eventually become just 206 (like us adults), and they lose that flexibility - quickly.

 As babies get older they become far more alert and strong.
 They are far more difficult to settle and it is very unlikely that they will curl back up in to the foetal position comfortably.